eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ## Supported Channels

 * **text**: This channel can show the received text on the given topic and can send text to a given topic.
 * **number**: This channel can show the received number on the given topic and can send a number to a given topic.
+It can have a min, max and step values.
-The thing can have a min, max and step value.
+* **percentage**: This channel handles numeric values as percentages.
+It can have a min, max and step values.
 * **onoff**: This channel represents a on/off state of a given topic and can send an on/off value to a given topic.

 ## Discovery

-Broker connections are automatically discovered and presented as bridges.
-MQTT provides no means to enumerate available topics though, therefore things representing topics cannot be automatically discovered.
+MQTT provides no means to enumerate available topics, therefore things representing topics cannot be automatically discovered.

 If your MQTT device follows a specific MQTT topic specification, you may want to use a specialized MQTT binding instead of this generic one, so that auto discovery of things is available.